-It's great when I hear people talk about our passion because I believe that people do their best work when they love what they do.
+It's great when I hear people talk about our passion because I firmly believe that people do their best work when they love what they do.

-In our field, the ability to access and work with individuals passionate about sales and marketing and is one of the best reasons for working with an inbound marketing agency in the first place.
-But it's also made me ask myself: while our passion gets noticed, how exactly does it make us work better?
+The ability to access individuals enthusiastic about all areas of sales and marketing is one of the best reasons for working with an inbound marketing agency in the first place.
+In our field, success typically translates into improved campaign performance and revenue.
+Business growth isn't far behind.

+I want to start by telling you about my passion.
 My passion is helping others to achieve their goals.
 I know that sounds cheesy, but I really mean it.

-This passion to help others achieve their goals is one of the main reasons for founding BabelQuest with Eric.
+This passion extends directly to our customers.
+In fact, helping others achieve their goals is one of the main reasons for founding BabelQuest with Eric.
 Our passion is to help businesses grow and communicate more effectively.
-It's our purpose as a business.

 And ideally (or in my opinion essentially), in order to grow, you need people in your business that are passionate about what you do and deliver.
 They're clear what their purpose is and how this fits into the business.

-'I have no special talent.
-I am only passionately curious.'
-Albert Einstein
+'I have no special talent', wrote Albert Einstein.
+'I am only passionately curious.'

 The more passion you have, the more you'll want to keep on learning and improving.
 Passion gives you that energy.
 And in my experience, it's those individuals who keep on down this path who tend to end up being successful at what they do.